davidloop/tailspin/README.md

 <p>&nbsp;</p>

 3. **Add classes to your code.**
-The following code will display a div block, with 30 pixels of padding, and a border.
-The paragraph inside the div block has zero margin, and a font size of 20 (1.25rem).
+The following code will display a div block, with 30 pixels (converted to rems) of padding, and a border.
+The paragraph inside the div block has zero margin, and a font size of 20 (1.25rem by default).

 ```html
 <div class="padding-30 border">